Ojami/bfilereader/README.md

 # bfilereader :fire:
-`bfilereader` (short for big file reader) is a MATLAB function for reading and parsing big delimited files (can also be GNU zip `gz` compressed) in a fast and efficient manner. `bfilereader` takes advantages of a dependent Java class (`bFileReaderDep.class`) with multiple methods implemented for reading, mapping and filtering big delimited files.
+`bfilereader` (short for big file reader) is a MATLAB tool for reading and parsing big delimited files (can also be GNU zip `gz` compressed) in a fast and efficient manner. `bfilereader` takes advantages of a dependent Java class (`bFileReaderDep.class`) with multiple methods implemented for reading, mapping and filtering big delimited files.

 ## Requirements
 There are few requirements to be met prior to use `bfilereader`: